hei-synd-ss1/.github/profile/README.md

 Here are the repositories available in this organization:

+- [ss1-docs](https://github.com/hei-synd-ss1/ss1-docs): This repository contains all documents related to the VHDL part of the SS1 project.
 - [ss1-vhdl](https://github.com/hei-synd-ss1/ss1-vhdl): This repository contains the project related to the VHDL part of the SS1 project.
-- [ss1-docs](https://github.com/hei-synd-ss1/ss1-docs): This repository contains all documents related to the VHDL part of the SS1 project.
+- [ss1-cad](https://github.com/hei-synd-ss1/ss1-cad): This repository contains all documents related to the CAD part of the SS1 project.

 ## Contributing